nadavoved/NYSE_Analysis/README.md

 # SomeSpreadSheetAnalysis
-NYSE real data in and fictional data in 'sheets'
+'prj_workbook' contains NYSE real data in and fictional data in 'sheets'